RobotRose/rose_arm_controller/doc/tests/tests_wpi_jaco.md

  3 | 0.50 (wide)			| false 			| ?			| true/false		|			| yes/no		|

 ### jaco_arm/home_arm
+Send a goal to move the arm to the homing position.

 ID | Input values			| Expected Results 	| Measured values 	|   			|
 ---|:----------------------:|-------------------| ------------------| --------------